-← All agencies
+← All GTFS fixes

 Fix: impossibly fast travel between distant stops